 Adobe and Microsoft today each issued critical updates to plug security holes in their products.
 The patch batch from Microsoft fixes at least 11 flaws in Windows and Windows software.
 Adobe’s update tackles four vulnerabilities that are present in current versions of Adobe Acrobat and Reader.

 Smart meters are intended to improve efficiency, reliability, and allow the electric utility to charge different rates for electricity at different times of day.
-Smart grid technology also holds the promise of improving a utility’s ability to remotely read meters to determine electric usage.
+Smart grid technology also improves a utility’s ability to remotely read meters to determine electric usage.

-Apple on Monday released a critical update to its version of Java for Mac OS X that plugs at least a dozen security holes in the program.
-More importantly, the patch mends a flaw that attackers have recently pounced on to broadly deploy malicious software, both on Windows and Mac systems.
+Apple on Monday released a critical update to its version of Java for Mac OS X systems that plugs at least a dozen security holes in the program.
+More importantly, the patch includes fixes for a flaw that attackers have recently pounced on to broadly deploy malicious software, both on Windows and Mac systems.